-In this video, Yieldstreet Director of Retirement Services, Joe DiDomenico goes over the history of IRAs, or Individual Retirement Accounts, and why some of the rules around them might seem antiquated in these times.
+In this video, Joe DiDomenico, Founder of WealthFlex, goes over the history of IRAs, or Individual Retirement Accounts, and why some of the rules around them might seem antiquated in these times.

 The reason the Department of Labor is involved is that ERISA was mostly targeted to protect the interests of employees who participated in company retirement plans like pension programs.
 IRAs were established at the same time to give people who didn’t work for companies with retirement plans an opportunity to save for retirement.

 In the 1930s, under the Roosevelt administration, there was a lot of activity to pass legislation under the president’s New Deal.
 This included allowing collective bargaining rights that gave labor unions a boost.
 However, it also created a divisive atmosphere between large company ownership and management versus employees.